dart-lang/leak_tracker/doc/leak_tracking/TROUBLESHOOT.md

 2. The setting `.withIgnored(createdByTestHelpers: true)` does not work for images, because creation of their native part is not detectable as happening in a test helper.

-3. Images are cashed and reused that improves test performance.
-So, `tearDownAll(imageCache.clear)` will help if leaks are caused by test code.
+3. Images are cached and reused that improves test performance.
+And, `tearDownAll(imageCache.clear)` will NOT help, because some image disposals are postponed to after next frame.
+To clear the cached images invoke `imageCache.clear()` and/or `imageCache.clearLiveImages()` at the very end of the test.